Last throw of the dice for Julian Assange

 "...calculated to wear him and his supporters down in an endless cycle of appeals and counter appeals [where] the prosecution gets what it wants, no matter the result.”

 Last week his supporters turned out in Meanjin (Brisbane) and, after ten years of organising solidarity actions, they are exhausted.
-Attempts by Julian’s father, John Shipton, to dissuade Joe Biden to let Assange go have failed.
+Attempts by Julian’s father, John Shipton, to persuade Joe Biden to let Assange go have failed.
 So, Assange’s freedom relies heavily on a legal rather than a political strategy.

 Added to the constant threat of extradition hanging over him should a qualified doctor testify that he is well enough to face trial in the U.S., some have suggested that he should return to Australia.
 This is naive, for both sides of politics in Australia would willingly hand him over to the Americans for trial and an inevitable life sentence in a hellhole.
 If you are in any doubt about this, just look at what Australian governments do to refugees from war.